Texas mouse: Description

 The Texas mouse is considered medium-sized for its genus.
 Its long, bicolored tail has brownish fur, and the tail is brownish white and well haired, and slightly tufted at the end; it has large hind feet.
 It has usually dark or dusky ankles, and the ear is medium-sized.
 Color of the dorsum is dark mixed with brown and blackish hairs, and its side color is pinkish cinnamon, and the belly and feet have a pure white color.
 The mouse is morphological adapted to have a long tail, for balancing when climbing a vertical surface, and large eyes adapted to activity in darkness.

-Adult Peromyscus attwateri's total length is usually about 182 to 220 mm with weight 25-35 grams.
-The tail is about 83-104mm, ear length is about 18–20 mm, and length of hind foot is about 24–27 mm.
+Adult Peromyscus attwateri usually reach a total length of about 182 to 220 mm with weight 25-35 g.
+The tail is about 83-104 mm, ear length is about 18–20 mm, and length of hind foot is about 24–27 mm.
 Texas mouse found in Missouri.
-The specimen is a male measuring 171 mm of total length, 89 mm of tail, 23 mm of hind foot, and 19 mm of ear by Dr. Hershel W. Morphological size variation in Texas mouse appears related with assemblage of physiologic and ecologic factors.
+The specimen is a male measuring 171 mm of total length, 89 mm of tail, 23 mm of hind foot, and 19 mm of ear by Dr. Hershel W. Garner Morphological size variation in Texas mouse appears related with assemblage of physiologic and ecologic factors.

-Their skull is large length in 27.6 to 30.4 mm, and they have wide and not rounded braincase.
+Their skull is large with a length of 27.6 to 30.4 mm, and they have wide and not rounded braincase.
 They have large pterygoid fossa, medium auditory bullae that larger than in P. maniculatus and P. leucopus but smaller than in P. truei.

 Ecology

 Range and habitat

 P. attwateri is found in western Arkansas, southeastern Kansas, southern Missouri, south-central and northeastern Oklahoma in forest, and Texas.

 They inhabit not only rocky areas with high cliffs and slopes under juniper, but also limestone with woods such as oak and black hickory vegetation because of predators.
 Cedar glades and hardwood forests are their primary habitats.

 Estimated population density is 0.7 to 5.4/ha at different seasons in various regions.
-The average home range of the Texas mouse is 0.2 ha (0.49 acres), and the male home range is twice that of the female.
+The average home range of the Texas mouse is 0.2 ha, and the male home range is twice that of the female.